-In Years 10 & 11, we offer the Cisco IT Essentials, Industry Certification as well as the CompTia A+ certification after successful completion of the IT Essentials.
+In Years 10 and 11, we offer the Cisco IT Essentials, Industry Certification as well as the CompTia A+ certification after successful completion of the IT Essentials.

 These courses are a mixture of theory and practical work.
-Students learn all about computer components, the functions of the different components and which components fit together.
-They will strip and rebuilt old computers in the lab.
-Students will also learn about laptops and laptop components, tablets, all sorts of different printers and how to troubleshoot each.
-Operating systems, malware and viruses and worms form part of the software component that students learn about.
+Pupils learn all about computer components, the functions of the different components and which components fit together.
+They will strip and rebuild old computers in the lab.
+Pupils will also learn about laptops and laptop components, tablets, all sorts of different printers and how to troubleshoot each.
+Operating systems, malware and viruses and worms form part of the software component that pupils learn about.

-At the end of the course students also get the opportunity to build their own private computer, based on a budget they must negotiate with their parents/guardians – one of the aspects students find most exciting!
+At the end of the course pupils also get the opportunity to build their own private computer (based on a budget they must negotiate with their parents/guardians – one of the aspects students find most exciting!).

-Students do an internal test at the end of each chapter.
-After completion of the whole course students sit the Cisco IT Essentials theory exam as well as a practical exam.
+Pupils take an internal test at the end of each chapter.
+After completion of the whole course, pupils sit the Cisco IT Essentials theory exam as well as a practical exam.

-The Cisco IT Essentials course takes around four terms for most students.
-After completion of the IT Essentials, students will revise and prepare for the CompTia A+ certification, which builds on the IT Essentials course, with the aim to sit the A+ final exam in the Summer Term of Year 11.
+The Cisco IT Essentials course takes around four terms for most pupils.
+After completion of the IT Essentials, pupils will revise and prepare for the CompTia A+ certification, which builds on the IT Essentials course, with the aim to sit the A+ final exam in the Summer Term of Year 11.

-These industry related certifications are the minimum requirements that most computer companies such as Dell and PC World require for their bench technicians, therefore opening up great career opportunities for our students.
+These industry related certifications are the minimum requirements that most computer companies such as Dell and PC World require for their bench technicians, therefore opening up great career opportunities for Bredon School pupils.